Azure/k8s-deploy/README.md

 ### Build image and add `dockerfile-path` label to it

-This image can we used in other workflows once built.
+We can use this image in other workflows once built.

 ```yaml
 on: [push]